3D Cell-Based Assays for Drug Discovery Services

 Drug Discovery Case Studies with the Mimetix Scaffold

-HepG2 hepatocytes regain their functionality over 28 days
+HepG2 liver cells regain primary-like functionality over 28 days

-HepG2 human liver carcinoma cells cultured in our 3D Mimetix tissue culture plate retain their basic functionality (urea and albumin production) and re-acquire metabolic CYP450 activity over 28 days.
+HepG2 human liver carcinoma cells cultured in our 3D Mimetix tissue culture plate re-acquire basic functionalities (urea and albumin production) and metabolic CYP450 activity over 28 days.

 Human breast cancer cell lines show a 3D phenotype